ucsb-cs32/s21/_lab/lab03.md

 ...
 Rating.Readmission: String: 'Above', 'Same', 'Below', or 'Unknown' comparison to national hospital safety 	<br>

-As our focus this week is not class design, I have provided you with a partial class to represent hospital data.
+You are provided with a partial class to represent hospital data.
 Please take a look at:
-'HospitalData.h/cpp' - very similar to lab01, this includes some of the basics, but you need to add the final three peices of data (overall rating, mortality rating and readmission rating *note for now we are skipping safety rating).
+'HospitalData.h/cpp' - These files includes some of the basics.
+Very similar to what you completed in lab01 (for demogData), you need to add the final three pieces of data (overall rating, mortality rating and readmission rating *note for now we are skipping safety rating).
+You will not be able to add this data until you have designed an auxiliary class to represent 'rating' (see below)*.

 One of the interesting aspects of hospital data is that 'rating' is represented both numerically and as a word (or string in CS), depending upon the category.
 This makes our job of aggregating data more complex.
+Re-read the description above for the overall rating (numeric) and for mortality and readmission (string).

-This will be one of your first tasks, to create a data type for hosptial rating, that can be used as either numeric data or as a string.
+In order for our software (yur program) to use and work with this data, one of your first tasks is to create a data type for hosptial rating.
+This type needs to be abe to be used in your program both numerically (think about aggregation) and as a string (for reporting purposes).
 Building this type and its supporting operators is one of your key activities this lab (as you need to think about edge cases).
 This task is described in detail below.

-Next, take a moment and consider at what regional level hospital data resides, then consider the problem that if we want to correlate hospital data with demographic data, how can we do this.
+Next, take a moment and consider at what regional level hospital data resides, then consider the problem that if we want to correlate hospital data with demographic data, how we can do this.
 This will be one of your second challenges (which is very much like your lab02).

+Finally, we will practice using the standard sorting algorithm, by writing some specified *compare predicates* to sort the data on various fields.

 Note that the hospital data from CORGIS is stored in a csv file: hosptials.csv To support reading in this data, there is a new parse.cpp and parse.h, which reads in this new data (it is incomplete until you design the rating data type).
-*Note that if you look carefully at parse.cpp you will see that there is a good deal of redundancy in the functions for reading hospital data or demographic data.
+To allow for economic comparisons as well, demogData has two new econmic fiels (median income and percentage of the population below the poverty line).
+The new parse.cpp now also reads in this data for you.  *Note that if you look carefully at parse.cpp you will see that there is a good deal of redundancy in the functions for reading hospital data or demographic data.
 This is something we will strive to fix next week.